Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 ■Early Detection and Correction of Problems through an Internal Reporting System

-Toyoda Gosei has established compliance consultation offices both inside and outside the company for the purpose of early detection and correction of compliance problems and violations of internal rules and laws and regulations in the course of business operations.
-The office can be consulted via telephone, email, or direct interviews.
+We have established compliance consultation offices both inside and outside the company for the purpose of early detection and correction of compliance issues and violations of internal rules and laws and regulations in the course of business operations.
 Outside lawyers are in charge of the external offices to deal with problems from an objective standpoint.
-This system allows all employees of the company and family members living with them to come forward with concerns, and the company has established internal rules to thoroughly protect their privacy and ensure that they will not be treated unfairly because of their report.
-Thus, the system can be used with assurance.
-In addition to internal consultation offices at each Group company in Japan, there is also an external compliance consultation office that is used in common with the Company.
-Internal or external consultation offices have also been established for overseas Group companies.
-In FY2022, as a result of making the consultation offices known to all and building trust, 66 reports and consultations were received from within the company and its domestic affiliates, mainly concerning labor management, workplace problems, and harassment.
-These cases were promptly investigated and appropriate corrective measures were taken to resolve the issues.
+This system allows all employees of the company and family members living with them to receive consultations, and the company takes thorough measures to protect their privacy and ensure that they will not be treated unfairly because of their report.
+In addition to the internal consultation office of each Group company in Japan, they also have a common external compliance consultation office with the Company.
+Overseas Group companies also have external or internal consultation services.
+In FY2023, as a result of making the consultation offices known to all and building trust, 84 reports and consultations were received from within the company and its domestic affiliates, mainly concerning labor management, workplace problems, and harassment.

 No. of Compliance Consultations/Reports (Japan)

-FY 2019 2020 2021 2022
+FY 2020 2021 2022 2023

-No. of cases 48 69 42 66
+No. of cases 69 42 66 84

 PAGE